Hubear-MUC/Compilable/readme.txt

-Compilable 2.0
+Compilable 3.0

-This program just needs to be invoked.
+The closing curly bracket was set into the next line to make the code look more clearly.

-The code was improved a little by setting the curly brackets into the next line to make it a little more clearly.
+The program just needs to be invoked.

-The program does not perform anything because the code space of 9 bytes is completely used up by the definition of main().
+The program does not perform any actions yet because the whole code space of 10 bytes was used up by the implementation of main() itself.